 - Review of fraud’s impact on unit economics: This is usually led by an organization’s CFO or another Finance lead.

-- Optimization of sales efforts: This is usually led by an organization’s CSO (Chief Security Officer).
+- Optimization of sales efforts: This is usually led by an organization’s CSO (Chief Sales Officer).

 How often an organization makes changes depends on many factors.
 However, quarterly reviews should be held to accommodate for any fluctuations in campaign/organizational performance, while major changes can be made annually.